project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 On iOS, the Casting Client may call `verifyOrEstablishConnection` on the `MCCastingPlayer` object it wants to connect to and handle any `NSErrors` that may happen in the process.
+Alternately, the Casting Client can connect to a `CastingPlayer` using the `CastingPlayer` / Commissioner-Generated Passcode UDC feature, by successfully calling `verifyOrEstablishConnection`, updating the commissioning passcode and then calling `continueConnecting` on the `CastingPlayer`.

 ```swift
 // VendorId of the MCEndpoint on the MCCastingPlayer that the MCCastingApp desires to interact with after connection